ColDog-Studios/docs/docs/windows/troubleshooting.md

 ## Temporary User

 This issue occurs when:

-- The user's directory is removed from a domained computer
+- The user's directory is removed from a domain-joined computer
 - A virus or program edits the registry profile

 ### Fixes